Childhood and Education Journey of Ilhan Omar in Timeline

 May 2019: Patrick Carlineo Jr. released on house arrest

-June 2019: Participated in Twin Cities Pride in Minnesota
+June 2019: Participated in Twin Cities Pride

 In June 2019, Ilhan Omar participated in Twin Cities Pride in Minnesota, showing her support for the LGBTQ+ community.

-July 14, 2019: Trump tweeted that "The Squad" should "go back" to the "places from which they came"
+July 14, 2019: Trump tweeted that "The Squad" should "go back"

-August 2019: Supported Palestinian LGBT rights group Al Qaws on Twitter
+August 2019: Supported Al Qaws on Twitter

-September 2019: Asserted Trump was endangering her life by retweeting false claim
+September 2019: Asserted Trump was endangering her life

 On October 7, 2019, Ilhan Omar filed for divorce from Ahmed Abdisalan Hirsi, citing an "irretrievable breakdown" of the marriage.

-November 5, 2019: Divorce from Ahmed Abdisalan Hirsi finalized
+November 5, 2019: Divorce from Ahmed Abdisalan Hirsi Finalized

 On November 5, 2019, the divorce between Ilhan Omar and Ahmed Abdisalan Hirsi was finalized.

-November 2019: Danielle Stella banned from Twitter for suggesting Omar be hanged for treason
+November 2019: Danielle Stella banned from Twitter for suggesting Omar be hanged

-In November 2019, Danielle Stella, Ilhan Omar's Republican opponent for Congress, was banned from Twitter for suggesting that Omar be hanged for treason if found guilty of passing information to Iran.
+In November 2019, Danielle Stella, Ilhan Omar's Republican opponent for Congress, was banned from Twitter for suggesting that Omar should be hanged for treason if found guilty of passing information to Iran.

 December 2019: George Buck suggested Omar be hanged for treason